brimdata/super/book/src/super-sql/operators/debug.md

 An optional filter may be applied to the values sent to the debugging output, which is specified with Boolean-valued expression `<pred>`.
-In this case, `<pred>` is applied to each input value to debug operator and only the values for which `<pred>` is true are emitted as `<expr>` to the debugging output.
+In this case, `<pred>` is applied to each input value of the debug operator and only the values for which `<pred>` is true are emitted as `<expr>` to the debugging output.